Inexact Uzawa-Double Deep Ritz Method for Weak Adversarial Neural Networks: Neural Network Approximation and Training Algorithm

+As an alternative to the block-gradient strategy, we consider a full gradient descent approach in which both the outer and inner parameters are updated simultaneously using gradient-based optimization.
+In this setting, no parameter block is solved exactly.
+Instead, all parameters are updated using gradient descent applied directly to the corresponding Deep Ritz functionals.
+The resulting training procedure modifies \cref{alg:block-training} by replacing the exact solves in lines 4 and 10 with standard gradient steps: \(c \gets c-\omega \nabla_{c} \mathcal{J}_{r_\eta}(c,b; \theta^k)\) and \(d\gets d-\alpha\nabla_{d} \mathcal{J}_{u_\theta}(d,\beta;\eta^{k+1},\theta^{k})\) respectively.
+All other initialization steps and loop structures remain identical to \cref{alg:block-training}.

+The two training strategies described above represent different approaches to approximating the inexact Uzawa updates.
+The block-gradient method leverages partial exact minimization and is expected to produce more stable updates even with a small number of inner iterations.
+In contrast, the full gradient approach relies entirely on iterative optimization and may require a larger number of inner iterations to achieve comparable accuracy.

-\begin{remark} We expect the convergence result established in Theorem \ref{thm:uddr} for the continuous formulation to carry over to this neural network-based framework, and the numerical experiments in the following section provide evidence supporting this behavior. \end{remark}
+In the next section, we investigate these differences through numerical experiments.
+In particular, we demonstrate that the block-gradient strategy exhibits robustness with respect to the number of inner iterations, whereas the performance of the full gradient method is significantly influenced by this parameter. \begin{remark} We expect the convergence result established in \cref{thm:uddr} and \cref{thm:nmconvg} for the continuous formulation to carry over to this neural network-based framework, and the numerical experiments in the following section provide evidence supporting this behavior. \end{remark}